DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-location.md

 ## Scope

 These datasets include natural resource revenues for U.S. Federal lands and offshore areas.
 It does not include Indian lands, privately-owned lands or U.S. state lands.
-The datasets currently include data tracked and managed by the Department of the Interior’s Office of Natural Resource Revenues.
+The datasets currently include data tracked and managed by the Department of the Interior’s Office of Natural Resources Revenue.

 ### Why are some values negative?

 Companies can adjust and correct their payments for up to seven years after a transaction takes place.
 If a company overpays their royalty, rent, or bonus, they are entitled to recoup their overpayment.
-If the overpayment and recoupment happen in different years, the recoupment will appear as a negative amount in the Office of Natural Resource Revenue's revenue summaries.
+If the overpayment and recoupment happen in different years, the recoupment will appear as a negative amount in the Office of Natural Resources Revenue's revenue summaries.

 ### Why is there a Gas value, an Oil value and an Oil & Gas value?